OfflineIMAP/offlineimap.github.io/_posts/2015-12-04-opening-imapfw-to-contributors.md

 #### Monetization

 Be aware that I've activated monetization on some videos. **I hate having to watch ads myself** and I intend to limit such practice to **some** of the available contents only.
-I don't want this to become generalized everywhere.
+I don't want advertising to become rule.

 <!--
 vim: ts=2 expandtab spelllang=en :